 The results of a small study show that yoga can reduce the severity of mild to moderate depression.
 People who participated in 90-minute Hatha yoga classes twice a week for 8 weeks experienced a significant reduction in the severity of their depression.

 You can incorporate the butterfly yoga pose into your prenatal yoga routine till the end of your pregnancy.
 It helps in relieving tension and stiffness in the lower back, hips, and inner thighs, which promotes relaxation and increases flexibility.
 The pose also builds strength and improves circulation in the muscles of the pelvic floor.
-These benefits can help you physically prepare for labor and contribute to smooth delivery.
+These butterfly exercise benefits can help you physically prepare for labor and contribute to smooth delivery.
 Prenatal yoga can also help reduce stress, anxiety, and depression and reduce the pain response by improving immunity and emotional well-being.

 You can do the butterfly yoga pose at the beginning or end of a yoga routine or by yourself.
 Tips for practicing butterfly pose: